eqrion/blog/content/post/generating-c-bindings-for-rust-crates-with-cbindgen.md

 `cbindgen` will parse a single source or a whole library (including dependent crates) and gather all `extern "C"` functions, structs, and enums, and generate matching C/C++ definitons.

-All you need to do then is design an FFI in Rust for your library, and `cbindgen` will generate a header for you to use in your C or C++ project.
+All you need to do is design an FFI in Rust for your library, and `cbindgen` will generate a header for you to use in your C or C++ project.

 Designing an FFI isn't a trivial process of course, but `cbindgen` makes it easier by elliminating one step in the process.